-A way to develop creativity on the drums is to use the left foot hi-hat to create new rhythmic solutions.
-Drummers like Steve Gadd, Bernard Purdie, David Garibaldi, and Jason McGerr, to name a few, have experimented a lot playing the left foot hi-hat to create new memorable grooves.
-To achieve this, we start off with some exercises to move the left foot hi-hat on a 16th notes groove and on an 8th notes triplets groove.
-We play various hi-hat combinations with a simple bass drum-snare pattern, in order to focus on balance and accuracy.
-Every bar must be repeated at least four times, starting slowly at 60 bpm, and moving to the next bar smoothly.
-Take your time and once completed the exercises try to experiment, playing the hi-hat part (with sticks) on the ride cymbal, mixing the combinations, and playing new bass drum-snare patterns… experiment and improvise with the material studied.
-Here below you can download the pdf, let’s groove with your left foot!
+A way to develop creativity on the drums is to use the left-foot hi-hat to create new rhythmic solutions.
+Drummers like Steve Gadd, Bernard Purdie, David Garibaldi, and Jason McGerr, to name a few, have experimented a lot with playing the left-foot hi-hat to create new memorable grooves.
+To achieve this, we start with some exercises to move the left-foot hi-hat on a 16th-note groove and an 8th-note triplet groove.
+We play various hi-hat combinations with a simple bass drum-snare pattern, to focus on balance and accuracy.
+Every bar should be repeated at least four times, starting slowly at 60 bpm, and moving to the next bar smoothly.

 Steve Gadd – 50 Ways to Leave Your Lover (Main Groove)